Table of contents

 There’s the possibility of using the equity in your own home or borrowing a higher percentage of the property’s value.

-It might mean exploring lower-priced properties, but a small apartment in a high growth suburb is a better first investment than nothing at all.
+It might mean exploring lower-priced properties, but an established apartment in a high-growth suburb is a better first investment than nothing at all.

 2. The market is too unreliable for property to be a safe investment